xxl4tomxu98/redis-django-connection/README.md

 # Django_Redis

-This repository contains the code for this [blogpost](https://stackabuse.com/working-with-redis-in-python-with-django/).
+This repository demonstrates redis-server as a Django App database and contains the code for this [blogpost](https://stackabuse.com/working-with-redis-in-python-with-django/).

 ## Running the Application